 Bangor University occupies a considerable part of Bangor and also has some departments in Wrexham.
 It is divided into five Colleges and these are then broken down into Schools and Research Institutes.
 Bangor's Colleges are Arts and Humanities, Natural Sciences, Business, Law, Education and Social Sciences, Health and Behavioural Sciences, and Physical and Applied Sciences.
 The university offers many online services for each student through My Bangor.
 The university also manages a Students’ Union that provides services, support, activities and entertainment for students.
 All Bangor University students automatically become members of the Students' Union unless they choose not to.

+There are many popular student attractions in Bangor that you'll enjoy in your free time.
 The city houses the Garth Pier, which is the second-longest pier in Wales, and the ninth longest in the British Isles.
 Walking along the pier is one of the best things to do in Bangor, Wales.
 The ‘Bangor Pier’ bus stop allows you to reach the pier with ease.
 The pier has ‘Whistlestop on the Pier’ restaurant in its middle, and ‘Pier Pavillion Tea Room’ at the very end to enjoy the Menai Strait view.
 Other landmarks are the Cathedral Church of St Deiniol, which is set in a sloping oval churchyard; Bangor Islamic Centre, as well as various shopping centres, supermarkets, cafes, and restaurants, such as Bangor Chinese takeaway, Bangor Tandori, and Ristorante Pulcinella by the pier.
 Bangor Golf Club and other green areas in Bangor’s Beach road are perfect for outings and relaxing weekends.

 The transportation system in Bangor is simple since bus stops are spread across the small city.
 Bangor railway station has 2 railway station bus stops nearby.
 Students will highly benefit from purchasing their Arriva bus pass for great student discounts on buses.
 The city is postulating routes 5, 8, and 85 of the National Cycle Network, which makes it easy to travel across the city by bike.
 Bangor is quite compact, so if students prefer walking, it’s a great way to enjoy it.